Sushma-Vijay/AARD-Docs/README.md

 # AARD-Docs
 Added the below files
 Blog --> Blogs in 2 sectors
-Resume --> Uplodaed the ddraft version
+Resume --> Uplodaed the draft version
 Excel --> Uploaded the dashboard
 SQL --> Uploaded the certifications (Basic & Intermediate) Python -->